 Katherine is a poet and novelist as well as a contributor to BBC Radio 2’s Pause for Thought on the early morning breakfast show.
 She loves writing, travelling, singing and occasional wild swimming, and tweets these adventures @KatherineMaxi

-Niall is the regional communications coordinator for IMiX in the West Midlands, supporting organisations working in the migration sector in the region with their communications and media efforts.
-He also works as communications officer for The Refugee and Migrant Centre (Black Country and Birmingham).
+Niall is the regional communications manager for IMIX in the West Midlands, supporting organisations working in the migration sector in the region with their communications and media efforts.

-Previously he managed communications for Coventry Refugee and Migrant Centre, a charity offering frontline support to asylum seekers, refugees and other migrants.
+Previously he worked as communications officer for The Refugee and Migrant Centre (Black Country and Birmingham) and managed communications for Coventry Refugee and Migrant Centre, a charity offering frontline support to asylum seekers, refugees and other migrants.

 Before this, he headed communications for The Mercian Regiment, one of 18 infantry units in the British Army.